lucassuryana/route_planner/README.md

 ### Structures
 This project consists of three files:
-* helpers.py: this code helps to load map data, defining map objects, and display maps.
+* `helpers.py`: this code helps to load map data, defining map objects, and display maps.
-* route_planner.ipynb: implementation of A* algorithm
+* `route_planner.ipynb`: implementation of A* algorithm

 ### Run the code
 To run the code: